Cover image: Seventh Wave by Neil Bousfield

 Established in 2010, the biennial competition and subsequent exhibition focuses on the exceptional talent of northern-born, -trained, or -based artists; from those who are well known names among the art-loving public, to those who are taking early steps in their careers and emerging into the art world.

-We'll be talking more about the exhibition and some of the exhibitors over the coming weeks - many of whom you may recognise - but we thought we'd get started with an introduction first!
+We'll be talking more about the exhibition and some of the exhibitors closer to the Exhibition launch - many of whom you may recognise - but we thought we'd get started with an introduction first!

-The exhibition officially opens on 4 June and will be exhibited at The Biscuit Factory until 29 August when it will move on to Tullie House, Carlisle and then to Bankside Gallery, London - home of the Royal Watercolour Society and Royal Society of Painter Printmakers.
+New Light Prize exhibition officially opened on 4 June 2021 and exhibited at The Biscuit Factory until 29 August before moving on to Tullie House, Carlisle and then to Bankside Gallery, London - home of the Royal Watercolour Society and Royal Society of Painter Printmakers.

 Image: Seen by Linnet Rubaya (winner of the Saul Hay Emerging Artists Prize)

-Five prize winners have been selected from this year's collections:
+Five prize winners were selected from 2020's collections:

 Joanna Whittle - Valeria Sykes Award